WeizhiGao/MoDiff/README.md

 2. For DDIM on CIFAR10, the pre-trained model will be automatically downloaded.
 You are able to change the saving path in the input args.

 3. For Latent Diffusion and Stable Diffusion experiments, we follow the checkpoints in [latent-diffusion](https://github.com/CompVis/latent-diffusion#model-zoo) and [stable-diffusion](https://github.com/CompVis/stable-diffusion#weights) .
 We use ` LDM-8 ` for LSUN-Churches, ` LDM-4 ` for LSUN-Bedrooms, and ` sd-v1-1.4 ` for MS-COCO.
-We provide a script for automatically download:
+We provide a script for automatically downloading:
     ```
     cd <model_path>/models
     sh download.sh